 You can also perform a search.
-On the iPad or Android you can just type in the search terms into the Address bar - the browser will detect that it's not a web address and will perform a Google Search instead.
+On the iPad, type in the search terms in the Search bar at the top right.
+On Android you can just type in the search terms into the Address bar - the browser will detect that it's not a web address and will perform a Google Search instead.